-For what concerns the solution to the asteroid 2011 MD, for the fixed DD, June 5, 2023, the search for the free-time solution led to a trajectory with a value of the ToF of 830 days.
+For what concerns the solution to the asteroid 2011 MD, for the fixed DD, June 5, 2023, the same considered in Sect.
+5, the search for the free-time solution led to a trajectory with a value of the ToF of 830 days.
 The results of the homotopies are summarised in Table 4.

 The Δm_p of the HO is of 2.89%, and the m_p required is around 1.31 kg.
-In Figure 7, the iterations of the homotopy have been reported: the optimal profile is mimicked almost perfectly and no additional thrusting blocks appear.
-However, a sort of merging of the first two thrusting blocks into a unique operational compliant one can be observed.
+In Fig. 9, the iterations of the homotopy have been reported: the optimal profile is mimicked almost perfectly and no additional thrusting blocks appear.
+However, a sort of merging of the first two thrusting blocks into a unique operational compliant one can be observed, accordingly to the results obtained in Sect.
+5.